sapegin/grunt-webfont/Readme.md

 npm install grunt-webfont
 ```

-*Note that if `ttfautohint` is not available in your distribution, Font Custom will still work but your generated font will not be properly hinted.*
+*Note that if `ttfautohint` is not available in your distribution, your generated font will not be properly hinted.*

 ## Configuration